1983–84 European Cup

 The 1983–84 European Cup was the 29th season of the European Cup, UEFA's premier club football competition.
-The tournament was won for a fourth time by Liverpool in a penalty shootout in the final against Roma.
+The tournament was won for a fourth time by Liverpool in a penalty shoot-out in the final against Roma.
 The game had finished 1–1.
 Phil Neal had scored for Liverpool and Roberto Pruzzo for Roma.
 It was the seventh title in eight seasons for English clubs.

 Hamburg, the defending champions, were eliminated by Dinamo București in the second round.